particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- PWM pins vary between the P2 and M SoM
+- PWM pins vary between the P2 and M-SoM

 ### Boot mode pins